Nodnarb1192/Bootcamp/Sprint 7. Introduction to Machine Learning/README.md

-# Sprint 7: Introduction to Machine Learning
+# Getting Started with Machine Learning Principles and Practices

 ## Introduction